prafullsalunke/gupshup-oauth/README.md

 ```
 ###Kindly note that state is required here and channel_name could be only from the auth creds defined in the config.json

-5. The last and the most important step where you have to filter all gupshup-oauth http responses in the HttpEndpointHandler section
+**5. The last and the most important step where you have to filter all gupshup-oauth http responses in the HttpEndpointHandler section**
 ```
 if (path.match(/gupshup-oauth/g)) {
     //Handling oauth specific urls